sendingbee/docs/docs/campaigns.md

   ![campaigns4](../_assets/images/campaigns4.png ':size=400')
 </p>

-There are two variants to every email - its **HTML** and **text** versions.
+There are usually two variants to every email - its **HTML** and **text** versions.
 The WYSIWYG editor will automatically create the HTML version.
 There's no need to create the text version, SendingBee will automatically convert the HTML version into plain text.
-You can of course provide your own text version in which case it will be used instead.

 <p class="centered">
   ![campaigns5](../_assets/images/campaigns5.png ':size=400')